Okay then, who is going to win the Tour de France in 2021?

 Don't worry, the Tour will get its Scandinavian a start, just in 2022 instead.
 In 2021 we'll be setting off from Badger country, Brittany.
 That's in the North West of France, for those of you who weren't dragged there on family holidays as ungrateful children.

-Stage 1 starts in the port of Brest - stop sniggering at the back - heads south, wiggles around a bit and finishes in Landerneau, atop a climb which, to the best of our knowledge, hasn't featured in the Tour de France before.
+Stage 1 starts in the port of Brest, heads south, wiggles around a bit and finishes in Landerneau, atop a climb which, to the best of our knowledge, hasn't featured in the Tour de France before.
 The Coté de la Fosse aux Loups is a short but steep little climb, which means the first maillot jaune of the race will go to a rider who packs a punch.
 No prizes as to which rider springs to mind there.

 A rider who isn't Julian Alaphilippe who would probably also volunteer cheerfully for that responsibility is Groupama FDJ's Valentin Madouas.
 Madouas is not only from Brest originally but still lives locally and is currently 9th on Strava for the climb.

 That was a little more than I asked for, but thanks, I guess.
 So the race starts in Brest.
 What else is going to be going on in the first week?